 Tianshu Huang

-I am a PhD student co-advised by Anthony Rowe and Carlee Joe-Wong at the Department of Electrical and Computer Engineering at Carnegie Mellon University.
+I am a PhD student co-advised by Anthony Rowe and Carlee Joe-Wong at the Department of Electrical and Computer Engineering at Carnegie Mellon University, and achieved All But Dissertation status in August 2025.
 Previously, I obtained my B.S. in Electrical Engineering at the University of Texas at Austin in May 2021, where I worked on Learning to Optimize with Atlas Wang.

 My research interest lies broadly in learning for cyber-physical systems — applying machine learning to systems in ways that leverage both data-driven learning techniques and a low-level understanding of system properties — and taking a systems approach to machine learning.
-I describe myself as an applied ML generalist, and my work draws from techniques across the machine learning literature to solve problems from different domains.
+While my current work focuses on radar perception, I consider myself to be an applied ML generalist, with my prior work drawing from techniques across statistics and machine learning literature to tackle problems from several different domains.

 Please contact me at tianshu2@andrew.cmu.edu.
-You can find my GitHub page here; I also have a photography page.
+In addition to my research and open-source portfolio, you can find my Google Scholar page here and my GitHub page here; I also have a photography page.

 Research Gallery